📌 Introduction

 - Practical use cases

-🧠 What is the INPUT
+🧠 What is the INPUT Function in SAS?

-function converts a character string to a numeric or date value using a SAS informat.
+The INPUT function converts a character string to a numeric or date value using a SAS informat.

 🧾 Syntax